ericnerby/battleship-bot/README.md

 I wanted to do something different.
 This is a command line app that plays a game of Battleship with you.
 You set up half of your board just like you were playing against another human, and the game doesn't know where anything is until you respond to its guesses (and given the possibility of a ship being sunk, the game will prompt you whether a ship was sunk when the computer gets a hit).

 This project is still a work in progress.
-The game will run, and the computer can technically win, but it's not very smart yet, so it would be really difficult for it to win.
-My next to-do is to continue making the computer opponent more intelligent so it has a fighting chance against the player.
+The game runs, and it will make guesses around a hit until confirmation of a sunken ship.
+Its main weakness right now is dealing with clustered ships.
+It doesn't currently follow up on stray hits or know how to determine to which player's ship the hits belong.

 ## Getting the App to Run